 Qantas is known for its super friendly crew; the cabin crew was extraordinary, they almost made me forget I was flying (although I am a nervous flyer), and genuinely talked about how they loved working for Qantas.

-Qantas does not feature in my top 10 best airlines for longhaul Business Class as this is the first time I have flown Qantas, but I have flown Emirates on a number of occasions including Emirates business class on the Boeing 777 and on the Emirates A380 previously along with Emirates in First Class.
+For a comparison, you can read my other Qantas First Class flight reviews.
+Qantas does not feature in my top 10 best airlines for longhaul Business Class as this is the first time I have flown Qantas, but I have flown the Emirates A380 Brisbane to Dubai.
+You can read my other Qantas First Class reviews.
 Qantas will now fly non-stop Perth to London.

 Review by my friends at Luxury Travel Expert